What is Influenza Flu

 It is a contagious respiratory illness which basically infects the nose, throat and lungs and is caused by influenza viruses.
 It is a very common infection having more than 10 million cases reported in India.
 But a lot of us treat it is as a common cold due to unawareness.

-Sometime back, I happened to get this opportunity to attend Influenza awareness bloggers meet, which stressed on awareness of Influenza, the risk involved and how to prevent ourselves especially the high-risk groups like pregnant ladies and young kids.
+Sometime back, I happened to get this opportunity to attend Influenza awareness bloggers meet.
+The meet which stressed on awareness of Influenza, the risk involved and how to prevent ourselves.
+Especially the high-risk groups like pregnant ladies and young kids.
 The event threw light on various facets of Influenza and busted a lot of myths and ignorance around it.

-Two highly qualified doctors, Dr Mukesh Gupta, a Gynaecologist/Obstetrician, with over 16 years of experience and Dr UdaiPai, a Paediatrician (MD, DCH Distinction) with 29 years of work experience, were present at the event and gave their valuable insights on influenza, its symptoms, why should we not treat it like a common cold and how can we prevent ourselves and our families.
+Dr Mukesh Gupta, a Gynaecologist/Obstetrician, with over 16 years of experience.
+And Dr UdaiPai, a Paediatrician (MD, DCH Distinction) with 29 years of work experience.
+These two highly qualified doctors were present at the event and gave their valuable insights on influenza.
+They also talked about its symptoms and why should we not treat it like a common cold. finally concluded on how can we prevent ourselves and our families.

-Along with them, actress Genelia Deshmukh graced the event with her presence and shared her views and experiences on influenza as a mom.
-She suggested that All mothers must go meet their paediatricians, gynaecologist and get all questions answered about flu and stay protected with vaccination.
+Along with them, actress Genelia Deshmukh graced the event with her presence.
+She also shared her views and experiences on influenza as a mom.
+She suggested that- All mothers must go meet their paediatricians and gynaecologist.
+And get all questions answered about flu and stay protected with vaccination.

 So to help you out, I am listing out some important learnings from the meet.

 - We should note that the flu is different from a common cold.
 The flu presents itself suddenly and spreads easily.
 The common symptoms of Influenza are –Fever or feeling feverish/chills, Cough, Sore Throat.
 Also include Runny or Stuffy Nose, Muscles or Body Aches, Headaches along with Tiredness.